Chapter 12: Travels and Trials

 Mylo stood frozen.
 Darkness washed over his vision.
 The world swam and tilted.

-Junia cursed.
+Silver Paladin cursed.
 "Black-hearted fool!"

-"Preserver, give me strength, give me speed."
+"Guardian spirits, give me strength, give me speed."
 She dropped her shield and took several steps back.
 "If I have served you well, let my aim be true!"

 She charged at the animal and threw her spear.